Step 1 – Select Videos For Watermarking

 Step 4 – Save Your Watermark Template

-Once the watermarking is finished, you can save your video watermark template into a file for later use.
-Click the Export Watermark Template button and specify a file name for the template file.
-Video watermark templates are stored in VWM4 format.
-To load the watermark, double click the template file.
+Should you want to send the template to a different computer, save it to a file.
+Click the Export Watermark Template button, select the location and specify the file name.
+Watermark templates are stored in VWM4 file types.
+To load the watermark, double click a file with the required watermark.
 Visual Watermark will start and load your template.